 8.1.
 We have set out below some examples of where KBC shares your personal information:

-- We use specialist third parties such as the Belgium based Society for Worldwide Interbank Financial Telecommunications (SWIFT) and MasterCard to help us process your payments;
+- We work with providers of payment-processing services and other businesses such as the Belgium based Society for Worldwide Interbank Financial Telecommunications (SWIFT) to help us process your payments as well as other financial institutions that are members of the payment schemes (for example, MasterCard).

-- We undertake credit checks and report to credit reference agencies such as the Central Credit Register and the Irish Credit Bureau.
+- When you apply for a product or service with us and throughout your time as a customer of KBC, we undertake credit checks and report to credit reference agencies such as the Central Credit Register and the Irish Credit Bureau.
 Through these agencies we can check your credit history and debts.
 We also provide them with details regarding the products and services you have with us and we update them about your repayment record.

-- We use printing and distribution agencies such as RR Donnelly to communicate with you about our products and services;
+- We use printing and distribution agencies to communicate with you about our products and services.

 - We work with certain relationship partners and agents, such as our approved panel of brokers, under a strict code of confidentiality.